-The EAIAC Committee, in partnership with Envantage Law, I-ARB, GBS Africa are delighted to bring to Ethiopia the 6th Edition of the East Africa International Arbitration Conference.
+The EAIAC Committee, in partnership with GBS Africa, I-ARB Africa and W&Co|Law+Policy, are delighted to bring to Kenya the 7th Edition of the East Africa International Arbitration Conference (EAIAC).

 This year’s theme is ‘Government Contracting and Investment Disputes: Lessons for States and Investors‘.
 The conference will explore the full spectrum of government contracting from procurement and PPPs (public private partnerships), tender disputes, dispute mitigation in government contracts, investment arbitration and arbitrating with governments in African centres.